alpinelinux/aports/CODINGSTYLE.md

 * `pkgname` must only contain lowercase characters.
 * `pkgname` must match the name of the directory the `APKBUILD` file is located in.

+### Maintainer Variable

+* All APKBUILDs should contain exactly one variable named `maintainer`, containing a valid RFC 5322 address.
+For example, `maintainer="Max Mustermann <max@example.org>"`.
+* `maintainer` should immediately follow the Contributor comment(s), above `pkgname`.
+* In the case of package being abandoned, the variable should still be present, but left empty: `maintainer=""`.

 ### Variable Assignments